tjmehta/simple-api-client/README.md

 }
 ```

-### SimpleApiClient make it easy to provide default or dynamic options to all requests
+## Provide default or dynamic options to all requests

-#### Easily specify default fetch options used for all requests
+### Easily specify default fetch options used for all requests

-Fetch `init` options that are passed to the constructor are used for all requests.
+Fetch options that are passed to the constructor are used for all requests.
 By default, init shallow defaults to defaultInit but headers are deeply merged.
 If want dynamic options for all requests checkout the "Dynamic fetch options for all requests" example below.

 ```js
 import ApiClient from 'simple-api-client'